royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Select "One-click certificate creation"
 * On the next page we are presented with a link to download the device certificate
 * Download the certificate, public key* and private key and save them into the `AWSIoTWebinar/source` folder in the git repo folder you cloned
+  * Save certificate as `certificate.pem.crt`
-  * rename the certificate to `certificate.pem.crt` and private key to `private.pem.key` (we will use this to rotate the cert more easily)
+  * Save the private key as `private.pem.key`
+  * Save the Root CA as `AmazonRootCA1.pem`
-  * strictly speaking, the public key is not required on our end. but you can use it in the bonus section at the bottom.
+  * Strictly speaking, the public key is not required on our end. but you can use it in the bonus section at the bottom.
 * You also need AWS's Root ca which you can find [here](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html?icmpid=docs_iot_console#server-authentication-certs)
 * We are going to download the "RSA 2048 bit" key, right click on the link and save to file locally
 * Click on "Activate", this will activate the certificate that you created and associated with the device.